-For bridges crossing Lake Marion waterways, protect the end fills with rip rap in accordance with Standard Drawing 804-105-00, with the following exception.
+For bridges crossing Lake Marion, protect the end fills with Class C rip rap in accordance with Standard Drawing 804-105-00, with the following exceptions.
 Place riprap (full-height) on all new 2:1 spill-through slopes.
 Ensure riprap is keyed in 2-feet minimum depth below the toe-of-slope.
+At bridge ends on the causeway between the main and relief bridges, the longitudinal limit of bridge-end-riprap (see abutment riprap requirements above in "Substructures" section) is defined as 30-feet back along the causeway from the beginning / end of bridge.